apache/flink/flink-jepsen/README.md

 ## Usage
 See the [Jepsen documentation](https://github.com/jepsen-io/jepsen#setting-up-a-jepsen-environment) for how to set up the environment to run tests.
-The `scripts/run-tests.sh` documents how to invoke tests.
+The script under `scripts/run-tests.sh` documents how to invoke tests.
 The Flink job used for testing is located under `flink-end-to-end-tests/flink-datastream-allround-test`.
 You have to build the job first and copy the resulting jar (`DataStreamAllroundTestProgram.jar`) to the `./bin` directory of this project's root.

+### Docker

 To simplify development, we have prepared Dockerfiles and a Docker Compose template so that you can run the tests locally in containers.
 To build the images